One day I will get around to either releasing or open sourcing the dozen or so bespoke, one-off Mac apps I've built just for myself.

 So, that's Spotish.
 I love having it in my menu bar.
 Maybe you will, too?

-If you’d like to give it a spin, I’m trying something new.
-Pay-what-you-want and you’ll get a download link in your email as well as future app updates.
+If you'd like to give it a spin, you can buy me a coffee and you'll get a download link in your email as well as future app updates.

 Questions?
 Comments?
 Feedback?
 I'd love to hear it.